Trendy, quaint, historical New England Seacoast town... Newport, RI. Does it make sense to add this to your RVing adventure? Perhaps!

 For lunch we walked to the recommended Brick Alley which is popular both with tourists and locals.
 We each opted for the unending salad bar for $12.00 and had a couple of glasses of very nice house wine.
 I'm a big fan of salads and this salad bar offered 3 different types of lettuce, many types of fresh veggies, potato salad, cole slaw, corn salad, relishes, soup and fresh bread.
 Yum!
 One of the locals told us entree portions are huge, and we saw that as heaping plates were carried by us.
 Definitely consider sharing a meal or taking doggie bags back to camp!
 Total bill with wine and tip was $33 each.

 As we sat at the window table at the Brick Alley, we watched traffic and people.
 One way cobblestone streets, lots of people.
 Can an RV fit?
 Yes.
 I wouldn't be comfortable driving a big unit through and we did not see any, but certainly a Class B. We caught a Roadtrek 22' come through easily, and a stretch limo.
 There are plenty of good public parking lots in Newport and very few on the street parking spots, so you could plan to grab a taxi from your campground to get into Newport or park your vehicle in one of the lots and walk.
 Much of Newport is in walking distance.

-According to Good Sams Club, there are three RV sites that handle big rigs, have Internet and are pet friendly within 25 miles of Newport, RI.
+According to Good Sams Club, there are three RV campgrounds that handle big rigs, have Internet and are pet friendly within 25 miles of Newport, RI.